RedisX

 • Use redisxSkipReplyAsync() prior to sending pipeline requests for which you do not need a response.
 (This way your callback does not have to deal with unnecessary responses at all.

 • For requests that return a value, keep a record (in a FIFO) of the expected types and your data that depends on the content of the responses.
-For example, for pipelined HGET commands, your FIFO should have a record that specifies that a bulk string response is expected, and a pointer to data which is used to store the returned value – so that you pipeline response processing callback function can check that the reponse is the expected type (and size) and knows to assign/process the response appropriately to your application data.
+For example, for pipelined HGET commands, your FIFO should have a record that specifies that a bulk string response is expected, and a pointer to data which is used to store the returned value – so that you pipeline response processing callback function can check that the response is the expected type (and size) and knows to assign/process the response appropriately to your application data.

 • You may insert Redis PING/ECHO commands to section your responses, or to provide directives to your pipeline response processor function.
 You can tag them uniquely so that the echoed responses can be parsed and interpreted by your callback function.
 For example, you may send a PING/ECHO commands to Redis with the tag "@my_resp_processor: START sequence A", or something else meaningful that you can uniquely distinguish from all other responses that you might receive.